miguel-guerrero/antlr4_system_verilog_parser/INSTALL.md

     $ vppreproc x.vp --simple

-if not found but Icarus-Verilog (iverilog) is found in the path, then it will be attempted as pre-processor as well.
+if not found but Icarus-Verilog (iverilog) is found in the path, then Icarus Verilog (http://iverilog.icarus.com/) will be used as pre-processor.

 # Java binding